Userpilot is an amazing product. It is basically a user onboarding software that helps you with both customer onboarding and employee onboarding.

 How does the Userpilot Chrome Extension work?

+the userpilot chrome extension is overall similar to the USerGuiding chrome extension.
 Once you download the Chrome Extension for Userpilot, you can create customizable product tours and other interactive elements, and publish them by going back to the dashboard.